halvorlu/codecov-to-cobertura/README.md

 ## Notes

-* Has only been tested on Linux and for Fortran files.
+* Has only been tested on Linux.
 * Uses `nm` to list symbols in object files.
 * Use at your own risk.